 That reminds me, though.
 Have you guys heard of The Black List?
 It’s this annual list, voted on by people in Hollywood, of what they say are the best unproduced screenplays.
 It was started to try to bring attention to good work that wasn’t making it through the pipeline, and people always talk about it like it’s real prestigious to be on that list.

-So anyway, no judgment, but it’s important to know that this Vin Diesel witch movie that many people will turn their noses up to was also one of the scripts on that list that they always think is so great.
-That was in 2010, a list that also produced Academy Award winners ARGO and AMERICAN HUSTLE (then called AMERICAN BULLSHIT) and hits like HUNGER GAMES, but also not as respected movies like SAFE HOUSE, SNOW WHITE AND THE HUNTSMAN, OZ THE GREAT AND POWERFUL, ABDUCTION and this.
+No judgment, but it’s important to know that this Vin Diesel witch movie that many people will turn their noses up to was also one of the scripts on that list that they always think is so great.
+That was in 2010, a list that also produced Academy Award winners ARGO and AMERICAN HUSTLE (then called AMERICAN BULLSHIT) and hits like HUNGER GAMES, but also not-as-respected movies like SAFE HOUSE, SNOW WHITE AND THE HUNTSMAN, OZ THE GREAT AND POWERFUL, ABDUCTION and this.
 At the time it was credited to Cory Goodman (PRIEST), but looks like it got a rewrite by Matt Sazama & Burk Sharpless (DRACULA UNTOLD).
 The director is Breck Eisner (SAHARA, THE CRAZIES).
 He’s known for making better-than-expected movies but with this one, unfortunately, I was hoping for more.
 It’s one of those ones where I think “Well, a sequel might be better,” but I’m afraid this will probly be the Last Last Witch Hunter.

 So anyway, Diesel wants to direct.
 DUNGEONS & DRAGONS: THE MOVIE: THE REBOOT, A Film By Vin Diesel.
 What are you waiting for, rights owners?